Kapaemahu: Interpretations

 The literal interpretation of Kapaemahu is “a row of mahu”: Ka is the definite singular article; pae is a row, cluster or group; and mahu is a third gender category referring to individuals with a mixture of male and female attributes.
-A possible secondary translation is “the landing of mahu,” interpreting pae as to land, disembark or come ashore.

-The original name used to describe the stones of Kapaemahu in English was “Wizard Stones.”
-While this term seems disrespectful by current standards, concurrent Hawaiian language newspaper descriptions used the more appropriate name Ka Pohaku Kahuna Kapaemahu, using the respectful term “kahuna” for priest, healer or expert in any area.
+The easiest recorded Hawaiian name of the stones was "Ka Pohaku Kahuna Kapaemahu," or the Healer Stones of Kapaemahu, correctly interpreting "Kahuna" as an expert in any field, in this case healing; however, the translation given at that time was the "Wizard Stones," which seems disrespectful by current standards.
 The more recently coined name "Nā Pōhaku Ola O Kapaemāhū Ā Kapuni," which translates as “The Stones of Life of Kapaemahu at Kapuni," changes the original meaning of the stones as a memorial to the four visitors and de-emphasizes the connection of the site to mahu by adding on the name Kapuni at the end.

 The role of gender in the legend of Kapaemahu has been the subject of several interpretations and revisions.
 The mahu status of the healers was prominent in the original publication and 1941 newspaper description of the legend.
 However, when the stones were first recovered on Kuhio Beach in 1963, during a period of legal discrimination against mahu, the accompanying historical plaque and newspaper article made no mention of the healers' gender.
 A 1980 newspaper article cited Leatrice Ballesteros, a Filipino fortune teller and “Madame Pele devotee”, describing the stones as representing the spirits of two males and two females.
 Although this speculation has no basis in Hawaiian history or culture, it was nevertheless widely repeated in subsequent accounts of the stones.
-During the 1997 restoration, Hawaiian tourism advocate George Kanahele asserted that “the name Kapaemahu reflects that, 'Kapae' means 'to set aside'; mahu means 'homosexual desire", but this interpretation of Kapaemahu as “the non-homosexual stones” is inconsistent with Hawaian usage and grammar and is not accepted by native speakers or Hawaiian scholars.
+During the 1997 restoration, Hawaiian tourism advocate George Kanahele asserted that “the name Kapaemahu reflects that, 'Kapae' means 'to set aside'; mahu means 'homosexual desire", but this interpretation of Kapaemahu as “the non-homosexual stones” is inconsistent with Hawaiian usage and grammar and is not accepted by native speakers or Hawaiian scholars.
+The lack of any reference to mahu or gender at the site of the stones was an impetus for the community movement that led to the addition of new contextualizing signage to the stones in 2023.